 Start today for FREE.

-A Florida rent-to-own agreement is a contractual arrangement that provides tenants with the option to purchase the rental property at a predetermined price.
-This type of agreement is designed to benefit both landlords and tenants by outlining the terms under which the tenant can eventually acquire the property.
+A Florida rent-to-own agreement creates a contractual arrangement that provides tenants with the option to purchase rental property at a predetermined price.
+Furthermore, this Florida lease-to-own agreement benefits both landlords and tenants by outlining specific terms under which tenants can eventually acquire properties.
+Additionally, these arrangements offer flexible pathways to homeownership throughout the state.

 Florida Rent-to-Own Lease Agreement